winbergoscar0/Moveer/README.md

 ### **!cmove:** ↓
 Moves users spread across multiple voice channels to one without the need of joining a voice channel.
 (Must be sent inside "moveeradmin"
-<br>Example command: `!cmove channel#1 @Fragstealern#2543 @user2`.
+<br>Example command: `!cmove channel#1 @user1 @user2`.

 ### **!move:** ↓

 Moves @mentions of users inside the Moveer voice channel to you.
-Fragstealern is required to be inside the “Moveer” voice channel.
+User1 is required to be inside the “Moveer” voice channel.
-<br>Example command `!move @Fragstealern#2453`
+<br>Example command `!move @user1 @user2`

 ### **!gmove:** ↓
 Moves users inside  GmoveerX to you with one command.
-If the voice channel is named GmoveerOverwatch the command becomes
+If the voice channel is named gmoveerPubg the command becomes
-<br>Example command `!gmove overwatch`
+<br>Example command `!gmove pubg`

 ### **!fmove:** ↓